This article contains spoilers for season five of Peaky Blinders.

 We are in pre-production on Season 6.
 More to come.
 By Order of… . . . . @peakyblindersofficial #peakyblinders #peaky #peakyblindersedit #peakyblinder #peakyblindersseason5 #peakyblindersseason6 #peakyblindersseason6waiting #peaky_blinders @ofycm @finn_cole @anyataylorjoy @boyceyboycey #arthurshelby #paulanderson @kate_phillipsss @charlenemckenna @scandalous_13 @annacalvi #helenmccrory @_porvata_ #pollygray #tomhardy #alfiesolomons #cillianmurphy #tommyshelby #byorderofthepeakyblinders #peakyblindersseason6

-The core cast is believed to be returning, however, it looks like someone will be returning from the grave.
+The core cast is believed to be returning, however, and it looks like a character will be returning from the grave.

 Tommy’s wife, Grace (Annabelle Wallis) has hinted at a return to the series, however, most likely as a figment of her former husband’s manic imagination.